 The engagement of new network members will happen throughout the 5 years of the project.
-The 2 objectives above will be implemented in annual cycles of iterative activities, starting from raising awareness among potential new members (via dissemination activities and via open invitation to join the network) and proceeding with the network engagement activities (via facilitating interactions between the network members).
+The 2 objectives above will be implemented through the project cycles, starting from raising awareness among potential new members (via dissemination activities and via open invitation to join the network) and proceeding with the network engagement activities (via facilitating interactions between the network members).